ARM-software/psa-api/doc/fwu/api/api.rst

    This function starts the installation process atomically on all components that are in CANDIDATE state.
 This function reports an error if there are no components in this state.
 If an error occurs when installing any of the images, then none of the images will be installed.

    Only one installation process can be in progress at a time.
-After a successful call to `psa_fwu_install()`, another call is only permitted once the affected components have transitioned to FAILED or UPDATED state.
+After a successful call to `psa_fwu_install()`, another call is only permitted once the affected components have transitioned to FAILED, UPDATED, or READY state.

    Support for concurrent installation of multiple components is :scterm:`implementation defined`.
 Concurrent installation enables new firmware images that are interdependent to be installed.
 If concurrent installation is not supported, each new firmware image must be compatible with the current version of other firmware components in the system.

    Device updates that affect multiple components must be carried out in line with the system capabilities.
 For example:

    *  An implementation is permitted to require each component to be installed separately.